FemkeKocken/m21project/Journal.md

 ## Entry 02/05/2023 ##

+So well, that went remarkibly bad.
+I am teribly stuck in the phase of: I have put to bar too high, my tastes are better than my skills, I don't want to do it and I am getting tired of this project already.
+I spoke to Rilla and Max and I just need to get the point across.
+No need for dramatics or flair or whatever.
+Just have something.
+I'll take off tomorrow and then work on it on Sunday.

+I feel like I am lossing a lot of time and I am stress eating as well (very bad, stop it)

+I need to re do the planning as well.
+THings are going to get tight but not impossible.
+Resist the urge to ask for extra time; coaches are going to be tired and harder on me, I am going to be more tired and have less time to recover.
+Get it over with.
+THis is like the last hour of being in a plane some end is in sight but this is also going to be the real grind.

+oh, I did finish a one page draft on the methodology which is good.
+As for personal reflection: I think the Save Your Sould and Log In are the stronger ones of the four.
+I like them because they bring into question what it is to be human while being enriched with GAI.
+Where do you stop and where does the machine begin, and vice versa.
+For me personally that would be a cool direction to go in for my FMP

+## Entry 02/05/2023 ##

 Okay so we're back in Montréal.
 I did not really do enough.
 I guess that I now know I shouldnt really push myself to do completely new things while traveling and being out and about.
 No regrets though.
 I had to catch up with some life.
 I have some part of the methodology written down.
 I'd say it's about 40% of the methodology.
 By the original plan that should be up to a draft by the end of the week, as well as all the prototypes finished.
 It's time to hurry the fuck up and prioritize.

 ### To Do ###